Debugger (recommended): Visual Studio for Windows (Express, Desktop, Professional, Premium, or Ultimate)

 As you type, language context features activate to help you identify language and objects features.
 Additional context features are available by activating the right-click context menu.

-Formulas are functions that are called by the Offline document to calculate a cell value.
+Formulas are functions that are called by the OL document to calculate a cell value.
 A formula is called with the row and column number of the cell, and returns the cell value.

 You can add functions in the Functions dialog box.
 To display the Functions dialog box, click Functions in the Formula tab.